-- 12. For the Alias Address setting, do one of the following: - Accept the All Addresses default option. - Type an alias IP address for the monitor to verify, on behalf of the pools or pool members with which the monitor is associated.
+16. For the Alias Address setting, specify an alias IP address:

+- · Retain the All Addresses default option. - Type an alias IP address for the monitor to verify, on behalf of the pools or pool members with which the monitor is associated.